 The curriculum includes immersion courses in New York and in Washington, DC.
 Courses in DC are offered in collaboration with Brookings Executive Education, a partnership between Washington University and the Brookings Institution, a non-profit, highly acclaimed public-policy research institution.
 Consider the courses a deep dive into financial markets, policymaking, legislative processes, regulatory agencies, and the Federal Reserve.

-Olin Business School will accept up to nine credits of coursework taken at another AACSB
+Olin Business School will accept up to nine credits of graduate coursework taken at another AACSB

 accredited institution if the grades you earned are "B" or better, and the Academic Review Committee judges the courses to be equivalent to Olin MSF classes in quality and content.
 Submit the course syllabus and transcript to your academic advisor upon enrollment.